Edward McKendree Bounds: Marriage and children

-Bounds' first marriage was to Emma (Emmie) Elizabeth Barnett from Washington, Georgia on September 19, 1876.
+Bounds's first marriage was to Emma (Emmie) Elizabeth Barnett from Washington, Georgia on September 19, 1876.
 They had two daughters, Celeste and Corneille, and a son, Edward.
 Emmie died on February 18, 1886.

 Twenty months later, Edward married Emmie's cousin, Harriet (Hattie) Elizabeth Barnett in 1887.
 To them were born three sons (Samuel, Charles, and Osborne) and three daughters (Elizabeth, Mary, and Emmie).
 His son Edward, by his first wife, died at the age of six, and his son Charles, by his second wife, died eight days after his first birthday.

 Military service

 E.M.
 Bounds did not support slavery.
 But, because he was a pastor at a congregation in the recently formed Methodist Episcopal Church South, his name was included in a list of 250 names who were to take an oath of allegiance and post a $500 bond.
 Edward saw no reason for a U.S. Citizen to take such an oath, he was morally opposed to the Union raising funds in this way, and he didn't have the $500.
 Bounds and the others on the list were arrested in 1861 by Union troops, and Bounds was charged as a Confederate sympathizer.
 He was held with other non-combatants in a Federal prison in St. Louis for a year and a half.
 He was then transferred to Memphis and released in a prisoner exchange between the Union and the Confederacy.

 He became a chaplain in the Confederate States Army (3rd Missouri Infantry CSA).
 During the Second Battle of Franklin, Bounds suffered a severe forehead injury from a Union saber, and he was taken prisoner.
 On June 28, 1865, Bounds was among Confederate prisoners who were released upon the taking of an oath of loyalty to the United States.